 UKFT's Young Textile Technician Fund

 Training is typically carried out by machinery builders, often at overseas training schools, and is extremely specialised.
 As companies invest in new textile technology, the requirement for highly-skilled textile technicians has never been more important but this type of in-depth training can be prohibitively expensive.
-UKFT’s fund allows businesses to extend their capabilities, increase flexibility and develop new skills at textile companies within the UK.
+UKFT’s fund allowed businesses to extend their capabilities, increase flexibility and develop new skills at textile companies within the UK.

 “Training young people is essential to ensure the future of our industry and access to this type of training is a critical way of ensuring that the UK textile sector remains competitive against global competition.
 It is great news that employers across the UK can now access funding to train textile technicians to allow the industry to capitalise on all the opportunities that exist for further growth.